soxueren/atsd/administration/editing-configuration-files.md

-The Configuration File Editor allows the editing of ATSD configuration files directly in the UI.
+The Configuration File Editor allows the editing of ATSD configuration files directly in the user interface.
 Only files that are located in the `/opt/atsd/atsd/conf` directory can be edited.

 This is especially useful and convenient when editing `graphite.conf` to